stnolting/neorv32-setups/cologne_chip/GateMateA1-EVB/README.md

 When you press the reset button ("FPGA_BUT1") the on-board LED should start flashing and the bootloader prompt should show up in the terminal.

+> [!TIP]
-If nothing happens, press the "FPGA_RST1" button and upload the bitstream again.
+> If nothing happens or if the FPGA haves strange, press the "FPGA_RST1" button and upload the bitstream again.